elasticdotventures/phobos-4.0/README.md

 ![Phobos](https://github.com/dfki-ric/phobos/wiki/img/phobos_logo_small.png)

-Phobos is both a CLI tool and add-on for the open-source 3D modeling software [Blender 5.x](https://www.blender.org/download/) to support your robot model creation and editing.
+Phobos 4 is both a CLI tool and add-on for the open-source 3D modeling software [Blender 4.2+](https://www.blender.org/download/) to support your robot model creation and editing.
+This fork is maintained by Elastic Ventures and targets Blender 4.5/5.0 (wheel-enabled extension workflow).
+Older Phobos releases remain available upstream but do not ship official support beyond Blender 3.3.

+The package is published on PyPI as `phobos_4` to distinguish it from historical `phobos` releases while keeping the in-Blender module/import path (`phobos`) intact.

 The Blender add-on enables the creation of WYSIWYG robot models for use in robot frameworks like [ROS](http://wiki.ros.org/) and